Holistic Lighting design at The Twist where architecture, art and the users are at the centre of attention.

 As daylight enters through the curved panoramic windows electric lighting smooths out the luminance contrasts in the space whilst adding an extra glow to the exhibited art.
 The overall lighting concept is designed to minimize reflections in the panoramic window to ensure the best view for visitors both outside and inside The Twist.

-Danish architects BIG – Bjarke Ingels Group who created this magnificent work of art specified they wanted particularly well-lit exhibition rooms and a highly uniform lighting effect.
-To achieve this, all light levels have been carefully fitted to the natural light levels inside the building with supplementary spotlights directed towards the paintings and sculptures.
+Danish architects BIG – Bjarke Ingels Group who created this magnificent work of art clearly specified they wanted particularly well-lit exhibition rooms and a highly uniform lighting effect.
+In order to achieve this, all light levels have been carefully fitted to the natural light levels inside the building with supplementary spotlights directed towards the paintings and sculptures.
 No unnecessary or decorative light sources have been installed, to minimize inconvenience and distractions in the minimalistic space.

 The lighting concept for The Twist is entitled “The Art, The spectator, The space”.
-It is developed to accommodate the building’s main purpose, namely to allow visitors to experience and explore the art and the architectural space without any unnecessary disturbance, as well as enhance the gallery’s magnificent sculptural shape.
-For any lighting task, the optics used must be the ones best suited for the purpose to avoid over-illumination or glare, which will jeopardize the overall experience of a space – a task which this project perfectly demonstrates.
+It is developed with an aim to accommodate the building’s main purpose, namely to allow visitors to experience and explore the art and the architectural space without any unnecessary disturbance, as well as enhance the gallery’s magnificent sculptural shape.
+For any lighting task, it is crucial that the optics used are the ones best suited for the purpose to avoid over-illumination or glare, which will jeopardize the overall experience of a space – a task which this project perfectly demonstrates.
 In harmonious interplay with its natural surroundings, The Twist is a very beautiful showroom with varied light sources which enhance the architecture and exhibited art whilst ensuring undisturbed views of the river.

 A glass staircase leads down to the art gallery’s lower level on the northern riverbank with the full-height glass walls.
 The clear view of the river brings the visitors close to the surrounding nature and adds a magnificent experience of being in immersed with nature.
 However, the full-height glass walls posed a unique challenge for the intended video projections on the glass staircase.

 The solution is a sustainable lighting design which follows the design strategy of adding light where needed, when needed, and to the amount needed, with no unnecessary luminaires installed.
-All luminaires are high quality LED fixtures with low energy consumption.
+In addition, all luminaires are high quality LED fixtures with low energy consumption.
 Overall, the lighting design at The Twist places architecture, art and the users at the centre of attention.